Musta'arabi Jews: Mamluks

 Safed, Tiberias, and the area that surrounds them saw an increase in population, in 1500 it is estimated that over 10,000 Jews were living in the Safed Region.
-Jews started to move towards etrog exportation and Rabbinic studies.
+Jews started to move towards etrog exportation and rabbinic studies.

 Galilee Revival

 In 1492 the Alhambra Decree and in 1497 King Manuel I Decree converted or expelled all Jews from Iberia.
 Many of these settled in the 2 main cities of the Galilee, Safed and Tiberias, notable Jewish Scholars such as Yosef Caro settled in Eretz Yisrael.
-This caused 2 main things, the adoption of Sephardic practices, and the start of a golden age of Jewish life in Palestine.
+This had two major outcomes: the adoption of Sephardic practices, and the start of a golden age of Jewish life in Palestine.
 This golden age happened almost exclusively in the Four Holy Cities : Jerusalem, Safed, Tiberias, and Hebron.
-Along with the Musta'arabim adopting some Sephardic practices, they also intermarried heavily with the new Sephardim.
+Along with the Musta'arabim adopting some Sephardic practices, they also intermarried extensively with the Sephardim.
 In some respects, the Musta'arabim in the four holy cities ceased being a distinct group; only in rural areas such as Peki'in did the Musta'arabi Jews remain dominant.

 Ottoman Era

 The main Jewish population center moves away from the Galilee and towards Jerusalem.
 Still, the Ladino-speaking Jews dominate Jewish life.
-New arrivals from the Balkans, North Africa, and Iraq also cemented Sephardic traditions over the Musta'arabim's.
+New arrivals from the Balkans, North Africa, and Iraq also cemented Sephardic traditions over those of the Musta'arabim.

 Zionism

-The arrival of mainly socialist and secular Zionists from Eastern Europe soured relations between the long-established Jewish communities and those of the Arabs.
-The relations between the Old Yishuv and the New Yishuv also suffered.
-Along with the continued impoverished state of many Musta'arabim.
-Musta'arabim either joined sides with the Zionists, fighting in Haganah or Irgun, or left the Ottoman Empire entirely, joining the waves of Syrian Jews immigrating to America.
+The arrival of mainly socialist and secular Zionists from Eastern Europe angered the Arab-Islamic ruling class.
+Relations between the Old Yishuv and the New Yishuv also suffered at times.
+Musta'arabim either joined sides with the Zionists, fighting in Haganah or Irgun, or left the Ottoman Empire entirely, joining the waves of Syrian Jews emigrating to America.